Soontao/cds-mysql/docs/MTXS.md

 }
 ```

+- the database connection user should have the permission to create/delete new database(schema)
+- unsubscribe a tenant will really `DROP` the tenant database(schema)

 ## Known Issues

 - cause `cds-mysql` will automatically migrate tenants for non-existed tenant, so the `cds.xt.Tenants` maybe not have all tenants
+- extensibility still not verified